dcowden/featurescript/README.md

 [Sheet Metal Boolean](https://cad.onshape.com/documents/3b3cdca425fbbc91f6a1f17c) -- A feature that booleans all bodies from the sheet metal model that you select.
 This can speed up regeneration time a lot.

 [Sheet Metal Flange Xtended](https://cad.onshape.com/documents/b4b180faf4fe467356a58c21) -- A feature that allows you to set the distance of a flange from the inside instead of the outside of the sheet metal part.
+This acts like the Solidworks flange feature.

 [Sheet Metal Hem](https://cad.onshape.com/documents/9190d114354a31d33ed2eb4f) -- A feature that adds a hem onto a sheet metal part.
 Currently supports rolled, closed and open hems.

-[Sheet Metal Model Xtended](https://cad.onshape.com/documents/a39db7615a2a945ffb7076c3) -- An extended version of the "Sheet Metal Model" feature that adds different end type options.
-It also adds an option for bend allowance.
+[Sheet Metal Model Xtended](https://cad.onshape.com/documents/a39db7615a2a945ffb7076c3) -- An extended version of the "Sheet Metal Model" feature that adds different end type options and an option for bend allowance.
 <!-- Feature above needs to be removed in the next release of Onshape (1.77), as the feature is going to be included in the release. -->

 ## Misc